hookdeck/terraform-provider-hookdeck/templates/guides/rules.md

 The delay rule allows you to introduce a delay between the moment Hookdeck receives an event, and when it's forwarded to your destination.

-Here's how a connection with a 10-second delay rule look like:
+Here's how to configure a connection with a 10-second delay:

 ```hcl
 resource "hookdeck_connection" "my_connection" {